 'Poseidon Adventure' actress Carol Lynley dies at 77

-LOS ANGELES (AP) — Carol Lynley, a stage and screen actress who starred in the "The Poseidon Adventure" and numerous other film and television series, has died.
+LOS ANGELES (AP) — Carol Lynley, a stage and screen actress who starred in the "The Poseidon Adventure" and appeared in numerous other film and television series, has died.
 She was 77.

-Lynley's daughter Jill Selsman says her mother died in her sleep Tuesday.
+Lynley's daughter Jill Selsman said Friday her mother died in her sleep Tuesday in Los Angeles.

 The actress had a lengthy Hollywood career, earning a Golden Globe nomination as a newcomer for the 1959 film "Blue Denim" about a teenager seeking an abortion.
-It was a role she originated on Broadway and among her best-known films.
+It was a role she originated on Broadway.

 She also starred in 1961's "Return to Peyton Place," playing an author whose book revealing her New Hampshire hometown's secrets causes her and her family trouble.